NikhilHulle/NikhilHulle_InshortsTask/README.md

+This is Nikhil Hulle, applying for the post of software dev, i am really excited to prove my worth and it would be an honor to work for such a bright company, i personally am a big fan of the app as this app for me is the sole providesrme of daily news and updates .

+I love he idea of the news reporting style and through my contribution, i wish to add more worth to your product.

-This is Nikhil Hulle, applying for the post of software dev i have finished the task except setting up the swagger docs, i was finding it a little challenging to set it up, but i have attempted to write documentation in the each files for the ease of understanding......
+i have finished the task except setting up the swagger docs, i was finding it a little challenging to set it up, but i have attempted to write documentation in the each files for the ease of understanding......

 I have currently not uploaded this to heroku, and will update this readme if i do it, other than that i have completed all the requirements to the best of my ability as i had to learn everything from scratch since i am a fresher.